v4v-info/v4v-info.github.io/index.md

 ---
-title: value4value - the new international lifestyle
+title: V4V - The New International Lifestyle
 layout: home
 description: value4value is a monetization model, a content format, and a way of life.
 It is about freedom and openness, fairness and inclusiveness, sound money and censorship resistance.
 intro_image: "images/illustrations/pointing.svg"